Areen-Rath/Aseprite-Auto-Update/README.md

 ## How It Works

-The PowerShell script opens Aseprite and checks for any updates by comparing the current version of the local Aseprite Git repo and the latest release of the GitHub repo.
+The app is a PowerShell script under the hood that has been built into an app using PS2EXE.
+The PowerShell script checks for any updates by comparing the current version of the local Aseprite Git repo and the latest release of the GitHub repo.
 In case of a newer version, a dialog box will ask the user whether to update or not, and the user can decide accordingly.
-The user can continue working while updating Aseprite.
-If Aseprite is up-to-date, the PowerShell script will exit and the user can continue doing their work.
+If Aseprite is up-to-date, the PowerShell script will open Aseprite normally and exit.

-In case of a poor/no Internet connection, the script will exit automatically without notification.
 Success/failure of an update will be shown at the end in the PowerShell window.

 The PowerShell window will be visible for the entirety of the duration of the script run to ensure transparency and to enable the user to check the status of the update.